339th Infantry Regiment (United States): North Russia intervention

-In April 1919, the enlisted men Company I mutinied, challenging their officers and refusing orders.
-Chief of Staff Gen. March attributed the action "Bolshevik Propaganda" at a press conference on 12 April.
+In April 1919, the enlisted men of Company I mutinied, challenging their officers and refusing orders.
+Chief of Staff Gen. March attributed the action to "Bolshevik Propaganda" at a press conference on 12 April.
 Company I consisted almost entirely of men from Detroit.

 Only after leaving England, were the men told of their destination.
-Spanish Influenza broke out on two of the three transports, and seventy-two men would eventually succumb to the disease or resultant pneumonia.
+Spanish Influenza broke out on two of the three transports, and seventy-two men eventually succumbed to the disease or resultant pneumonia.

+Interwar period

+The 339th Infantry arrived at the port of Boston on 12 July 1919 on the USS President Grant and was demobilized 18–22 July 1919 at Camp Custer, Michigan.
+It was reconstituted in the Organized Reserve on 24 June 1921, assigned to the 85th Division, and allotted to the Sixth Corps Area.
+The regiment was initiated on 14 October 1921 with the entire regiment at Detroit; the regimental band was organized about August 1924 at Detroit.
+The regiment conducted summer training most years with the 2nd Infantry Regiment at Camp Custer or Fort Wayne, Michigan, and also conducted infantry Citizens Military Training Camps some years at Camp Custer or Fort Brady, Michigan, as an alternate form of summer training.
+The primary ROTC feeder school for new Reserve lieutenants for the regiment was the University of Michigan at Ann Arbor.

 World War II

-The 339th Infantry Regiment was later reactivated in 1942, during World War II, to serve in the European theater, fighting in the Allied campaign in Italy from 1944 to 1945.
+The 339th Infantry Regiment was reactivated in 1942 and assigned to Camp Shelby, Mississippi.
+During World War II, the area of operations was the European theater, fighting in the Allied campaign in Italy from 1944 to 1945.
 The regiment was assigned to the 85th Infantry Division.
 As a unit of the 85th Infantry or "Custer" Division, the 339th Infantry saw combat service in Italy from March 1944 until the surrender of German forces in May 1945.

 On the morning of May 4, 1945, G Company of the 339th was sent to Pragser Wildsee to liberate 139 high-profile prisoners transferred there during the closing days of the war.
 They were successful and the Wehrmacht soldiers escorting the prisoners surrendered to the Americans.